asrivastava100/StatSimJS/README.md

 # Matrix

 - This module offers the Matrix class.
-An instance of this class can be created by passing a multi-dimesnional array of numbers to the Matrix constructor.
+An instance of this class can be created by passing a multi-dimensional array of numbers to the Matrix constructor.

 - The following methods are available: